SonGorLick/hikari-x86_64/README.md

 > Good options is build with [LLVM](https://www.kernel.org/doc/html/latest/kbuild/llvm.html) with ThinLTO which enabled by default, needs LLVM integrated assembler.
 >
 > It's estimated may be longer than the GCC and Binutils, but significally improving performance on specific CPU by using ThinLTO and optimization level 3 using [Graysky's patch](https://github.com/graysky2/kernel_compiler_patch) which enabled by default.
-> > This also use less memory than GCC when compiling.
 >
 > ```sh
 > make LLVM=1 LLVM_IAS=1 -j$(nproc) menuconfig # or `nconfig`